Google Search Console: Beginner’s Guide With Steps & Tips

 Setting up Google Search Console can seem confusing if you’re new to it, but it’s quite simple.

-First, you want to go to the Google Search Console homepage and click Start Now:
+First, go to Google Search Console and click Start Now.

 google search console start now